material-foundation/flutter-packages/packages/adaptive_breakpoints/README.md

 This package provides the material breakpoint entries for adaptive/responsive development in Flutter.

-Firs, add the `adaptive_breakpoints` package to your pubspec dependencies.
+First, add the `adaptive_breakpoints` package to your pubspec dependencies.

 To import `adaptive_breakpoints`: